Cardiopulmonary Vascular Biology COBRE

 Research Project Leader will gain access to the COBRE interdisciplinary cores which provide infrastructure, consultation, and additional support services to ensure the successful career development of the funded investigator.
 The three Cores include Administrative, Cell Isolation/Organ Function, and Respiration Core.

-A Research Project Leader must hold a faculty appointment (or equivalent at research institutes) at a Rhode Island research institution at the time of the award and can be either:
+A Research Project Leader must hold a faculty appointment (or equivalent at research institutes) at a Rhode Island research institution, and eligible for employment at Ocean State Research Institute for the effort proposed on the application at the time of the award and can be either:

 Junior Investigators must have a mentor(s).
 Mentor(s) should be designated who are faculty (Associate Professor level or above) at an affiliated health care system or a degree-granting institution in Rhode Island.
 Mentor(s) should be researchers in the field related to the proposed project and have experience and demonstrated success as research supervisors.